Disease & Vaccine Information

 Pre-licensing clinical trials of the first pneumococcal conjugate vaccine, Prevnar (PCV7), compared the safety of Prevnar (PCV7) against an experimental meningitis C vaccine, seriously compromising the scientific validity of the trial.

 In pre-licensing clinical trials of Prevnar (PCV7), children in groups who received the pneumococcal vaccine suffered more seizures, irritability, high fevers and other reactions.
-There were 12 deaths in the Prevnar (PCV7) group, including 5 Sudden Infant Death Syndrome (SIDS) deaths.
-No long term studies were completed to evaluate whether Prevnar (PCV7) vaccine given alone or in combination with other vaccines had any association with chronic illness or disabilities, such as the development of diabetes, asthma, seizure disorders, learning disabilities, ADHD, or autism.
+There were 12 deaths in the Prevnar (PCV7) group, including five Sudden Infant Death Syndrome (SIDS) deaths.
+No long-term studies were completed to evaluate whether Prevnar (PCV7) vaccine given alone or in combination with other vaccines had any association with chronic illness or disabilities, such as the development of diabetes, asthma, seizure disorders, learning disabilities, ADHD, or autism.

-Pre-licensing clinical safety trials of Prevnar 13 (PCV13) compared this next generation vaccine against the original Prevnar (PCV7) vaccine, a vaccine inadequately studied for safety and by 2012, concerns regarding a link between febrile seizure and Prevnar 13(PCV13) had been reported.
+Pre-licensing clinical safety trials of Prevnar 13 (PCV13) compared this next generation vaccine against the original Prevnar (PCV7) vaccine, a vaccine with outstanding safety questions and by 2012, concerns regarding a link between febrile seizure and Prevnar 13(PCV13) had been reported.

-PCV13 was found to be associated with an elevated risk of febrile seizures when administered independently as well as when given in combination with the inactivated injected influenza vaccine (IIV).
-The CDC continues to encourage simultaneous vaccine of both PCV13 and IIV vaccines despite knowledge of an increased risk of seizures in children.
+PCV13 was associated with an elevated risk of febrile seizures when administered independently as well as when given in combination with the inactivated injected influenza vaccine (IIV).
+The CDC continues to encourage simultaneous administration of both PCV13 and IIV vaccines despite knowledge of an increased risk of seizures in children.

 Studies have also linked PCV vaccine to Guillain-Barre Syndrome, polyserositis, septic shoulder and erythema multiforme.